-Every Tuesday, I try to write something I learn or take away from raising kids with disabilities.
-This week, it’s a little more closer to home, in that I’m thinking about how raising my children has directly changed my life.
+I have learned a lot of lessons from raising kids with food sensitivities and I try to post these lessons on my blog.
+This week, it’s a little closer to home, in that I’m thinking about how raising my children has directly changed my life.

 In fact, it’s directly changed every single item that lines my pantry and fridge.

-We did that, and within a week or two, Zoe, who at age 5 had not slept through a solid night since birth, was peacefully sleeping 8 or more hours in a row.
+We followed that process.
+Within a week or two, Zoe, who at age 5 had not slept through a solid night since birth, was peacefully sleeping 8 or more hours in a row.
 And bonus: my OTHER daughter’s focus, attention, and academic success improved.
 I know this because about 3 or so weeks later, I started getting comments like, “Wow!
 Amelia’s doing better than ever on (INSERT SKILL HERE)” from her teachers, without any prompting or questions from me.

 AND we did almost all of this for the kids exclusively, focusing on making the “autism diet” part of our life.

 But a funny thing happened on the way to the kitchen, lol…

 I can’t eat things that I used to anymore.
 It’s not just that soda tastes weird now, it actually tastes like poison.
 Chinese food?
 Ugh.
 My husband brought me home a burger against my wishes last week from a fast food change that features a clown, it tasted and felt like LEAD.
 My water is now fluoridated and tastes horrible.

 I can tell when the meat’s not organic and grass-fed, and it sucks.
 Deep frying gives me the willies – this from the girl who adores fried mushrooms in horseradish.
 It would probably make me sick now.

 Last week, I tried a slice of deli cheese.
 I ALMOST BARFED.
 I was shocked that I can’t even eat that anymore.